We are having more fun than a human being should be allowed to have.

 He loved the airplay.

-And it was one of the one of the sad things that happened as this program begot uh became more and more successful and got larger and larger and larger, is that uh a number of people who were not politically sympathetic to this program that decided to assert their rights and deny us the uh ability to use certain uh musical things.
+And one of the sad things that happened as this program became more and more successful and got larger and larger and larger is that a number of people who were not politically sympathetic to this program decided to assert their rights and deny us the ability to use certain musical things.

-Others didn't, but that's why the animal rights update as you heard it there, uh sort of we still we sneak one in now and then.
+Others didn't, but that's why the animal rights update, as you heard it there, sort of, we sneak one in now and then.

-And then we deny it, if uh if anybody's we did it.
+And then we deny it, if anybody says that we did it.

 Nice to have you on the EIB network.